MemoryofLight/startup/README.md

 using position: value;
 "static": This is the default value, and it means that the element is positioned according to the normal flow of the page.

 "relative": This value positions the element relative to its normal position, without affecting the position of other elements on the page.
+IF you don't set "top, right, left, or bottom" the element will retain its normal position.
+Good to use with a child that has absolute position.

-"absolute": This value positions the element relative to its closest positioned ancestor (i.e., an ancestor with a position value other than "static"), or the containing block if there is no positioned ancestor. ( useful bc they are removed from the normal flow and can overlap other elements.)
+"absolute": This value positions the element relative to its closest POSITIONED ancestor (i.e., an ancestor with a position value other than "static"), or the containing block if there is no positioned ancestor. ( useful bc they are removed from the normal flow and can overlap other elements.)

 "fixed": This value positions the element relative to the browser window, so it remains in the same position even if the page is scrolled.